-Halloween is an important night of the year for witches and it is considered by many to be the night, out of all the nights of the year, when those who practice witchcraft are at their most powerful.
+Halloween is an important night of the year for witches and it is considered by many to be the night, out of all the nights of the year, when those who practice witchcraft are at the height of their power.
 I don’t know if a witch has ever created a unicorn, but if one has, there is a good chance that she created it on Halloween.
 If a witch has created a unicorn, did she do it by putting a bunch of pugs into a boiling cauldron and making a potion out of those pugs from which a unicorn was birthed?
 Maybe.
 If a witch has dumped multiple pugs into a boiling hot cauldron in the hope of creating a unicorn, she did something that makes her very similar to many angel investors and venture capitalists.

 If you read the rest of this blog post, I promise, you will realize that the writer has not gone insane.

 A unicorn, in the entrepreneurial world, is a startup company that becomes valued at $1 billion or more shortly after it is founded.
 Examples of unicorns include Uber, Facebook, Google, Snapchat, and Apple.
 A unicorn is what every startup wants to be.
 Because every startup wants to be a unicorn, Aha To Exit’s founder, Aram Chavez, coined the acronym PUG to describe startups.